- Craft materials (for example, tissue paper, pipe cleaners, stickers)

 - Make sure you’ll have enough adult helpers.
 You may need some parents and carers to help if you’re short on helpers.

 - Hand out copies of 'The Big 5 Things' information sheet.

-- Everyone should split into small groups.
-Some groups should use the arts and crafts supplies to create a collage of things that cause meltdowns and shutdowns.
-The other groups should use the supplies to create a collage of things that show what a meltdown or shutdown feels like.
+- Everyone should use the arts and crafts supplies to create a collage of things that might cause meltdowns and shutdowns.

 The group has seen some of the actions and environments that can cause a meltdown or shutdown.
 Find out what the group would do to help prevent this from happening.
 How should they react to a person who seems to be misbehaving, but who is actually just overwhelmed?